-The Lin-Zhi International, Inc. (LZI) Benzodiazepine (BZO) Enzyme Immunoassay is intended for the qualitative and semi-quantitative determination of benzodiazepines in human urine at a cutoff value of 200 ng/mL or 300 ng/mL.
-The assay is designed for prescription use with a number of automated clinical chemistry analyzers.
+The Lin-Zhi International, Inc. (LZI) Benzodiazepine (BZO) Enzyme Immunoassay is a homogeneous enzyme immunoassay intended for use in the qualitative and semi-quantitative determination of benzodiazepines in human urine.
+The assay is designed for professional use with a number of automated clinical chemistry analyzers.

 The assay provides only a preliminary analytical result.
-A more specific alternative analytical chemistry method must be used in order to obtain a confirmed analytical result.
+A more specific | alternative chemical method must be used in order to obtain a confirmed analytical result.
 Gas or Liquid Chromatography/Mass Spectrometry (GC/MS or LC/MS) are the preferred confirmatory methods (1, 2).
-Clinical consideration and professional judgment should be exercised with any drug of abuse test result, particularly when the preliminary test result is positive.
+Clinical | consideration and professional judgment should be exercised to any drug of abuse test result, particularly when the preliminary test result is positive.